mmuller88/mmblog/content/newsletter-21/index.md

 <https://dev.to/eoinsha/how-to-use-eventbridge-as-a-cross-account-event-backbone-5fik>

-Long post but super interesting how you can leverage AWS EventBridge for cross account events.
-The author even gives a little example consisting of 3 AWS Accounts which are interchanging events via EventBridge.
+Long post but super interesting how you can leverage AWS EventBridge for cross-account events.
+The author even gives a little example consisting of 3 AWS Accounts that are interchanging events via EventBridge.

 Thanks a lot to the author [Eoin Shanaghy](https://dev.to/eoinsha)